Structural Properties of Bichromatic Non-crossing Matchings: Introduction

 The statement of Lemma~\ref{lem:PairFeasible} is quite simple, and we will apply it on many occasions.
 To avoid its numerous mentions that could make some of our proofs unnecessarily cumbersome, from now on we will use it without explicitly stating it.

 The rest of the paper is organized as follows.
 In Section~\ref{sec:Orbits} we formally define orbits and derive numerous properties that hold for them.
-We note the existance of a structured relationship between orbits.
+We note the existence of a structured relationship between orbits.
 This leads us to the definition of orbit graphs for which we show certain properties.
-In Section~\ref{sec:BottleneckMatchingsB} we make use of this theory around orbits to construct an efficient algorithm for finding a bottleneck matching of points in convex position.
-In Section~\ref{sec:Circle} we again use properties of orbits and orbit graph to optimally solve the problem of finding a bottleneck matching for points on a circle.
+In Section~\ref{sec:BottleneckMatchingsB} we construct an efficient algorithm for finding a bottleneck matching of points in convex position.
+For this we follow the general idea from \cite{savic2017faster}, but now we use orbits and their properties for the proofs.
+In Section~\ref{sec:Circle} we again use properties of orbits and orbit graph to solve the problem of finding a bottleneck matching for points on a circle in $O(n)$ time.